Richard G. Moore

-Richard Garner Moore Jr. is a United States Air Force lieutenant general who has served as deputy chief of staff for plans and programs of the U.S. Air Force since July 2022.
+Richard Garner Moore Jr. is a retired United States Air Force lieutenant general who last served as the deputy chief of staff for plans and programs of the U.S. Air Force from 2022 to 2024.
 He previously served as director of programs of the U.S. Air Force.

 In May 2022, Moore was nominated for promotion to lieutenant general and appointment as deputy chief of staff for plans and programs of the United States Air Force.